 In this book, you will learn how to identify and eliminate sources of educational dependence, how to regain your peace of mind, and how to rekindle your children's love of learning.

 If you are a beginner at homeschooling high school, consider the High School Solution, which provides detailed training on homeschooling, from middle school through senior year.
-The resources included give specific help for all stages, from getting started and planning high school courses, to understanding high school testing and college admission and scholarships.
+The resources included give specific help for all stages, from getting started and planning high school courses, to understanding high school testing and applying to college and earning scholarships.

 Get complete instruction for choosing curriculum, encouraging delight directed learning, and teaching advanced subjects through training classes for parents, all with handouts or workbooks plus articles and templates.